 Research & Evaluation

 Katherine combines traditional social and market research approaches with a wealth of experience and expertise in gaining trust from professionals and service users alike, including vulnerable and seldom heard individuals and groups.
 She has expertise across the spectrum from qualitative research interviews, focus group facilitation and online surveying, to data management, analysis and reporting.
-As a full member of the Market Research Association, Katherine is bound by their code of ethics and brings professionalism and empathy to complex research, evaluation and reporting assignments.
+As a Certified Member of the Market Research Association (CMRS), Katherine is bound by their code of ethics and brings professionalism and empathy to complex research, evaluation and reporting assignments.

 Ready to find out more?

 Understanding people’s concerns about the mental health impacts of the COVID-19 pandemic (MQ and the Academy of Medical Sciences, 2020)